sysy-inc/zprp-23z-python-orm/docs/source/model.rst

 Welcome to skibidi project!
 With our library, you can create a database model!

-Every model should inherit from the class 'Model'.
+Every model you create should inherit from the class 'Model'.

 Example
 -------